Medically reviewed by Drugs.com. Last updated on Nov 9, 2020.

 Cardiovascular: Peripheral edema

-Local: Atrophy at injection site, hypertrophy at injection site, injection site reaction (including redness, swelling, and itching)
+Local: Atrophy at injection site, erythema at injection site, hypertrophy at injection site, injection site reaction, swelling at injection site

 Neuromuscular & skeletal: Swelling of extremities